-Signal Type - Signals can be tagged with 3 different designations: "Unknown" $\land$ , "Friendly" $\land$ , and "Threat" $\land$ .
+Signal Type - Signals can be tagged with 3 different designations: "Unknown" , "Friendly", and "Threat" .
 Select the signal type to change the designation.
 With each tap, the designation will cycle through the three available types.

-of hits - This value represents the number of times the signal has been detected
+of hits - This value represents the number of times the signal has been detected.

-Double tap any signal in the list to bring up more detailed signal information:
+Double tap on the desired signal in the list to bring up more detailed signal information: